nfrisby/frags/docs/README.md

 ## Normalization
 [sec:internals-normalization]: #normalization

+The plugin uses `ORDER_FRAGILE` to ensure that the tallies in every extension and every nested `FragNE` chain use a consistent order.
+The goal of such *normalization* is for semantically equivalent types to be syntactically equal types.
+This is quite inefficient, but given the current GHC plugin interface, it is in some ways the only option.
+In particular, there are parts of GHC that check for equality/unification of two types that we would like to be aware of commutativity, but that plugins are unable to directly affect.

-TODO what the plugin could do without normalizing
+TODO what the plugin could do without normalization (eg simplify equivalences)

-TODO what the plugin can do with normalizing
+TODO what the plugin can only do with normalization (eg diverging from repeated fundeps)

-TODO what the plugin cannot do even with normalizing
+TODO what the plugin cannot do even with normalization (eg simplify inferred types)

-TODO how we normalize
+TODO how we normalize: via the inert frag substitution and the frag unflattening substitution

 ## Floating equivalences
 [sec:internals-floating-eqs]: #floating-eqs